Tag Archives: parenting styles

 If your career becomes stressful, you develop a health problem or there are financial issues, you may find it hard to focus on being the parent you want to be.

 Your child may pick up on any tension and be more comfortable around your partner or other caregivers.
+They may decide they don’t want to be your favourite child whatever gifts you shower on them.

 Don’t be too hard on yourself.
 We are all human with frailties and emotions.
 Take time out and concentrate on yourself and adapting to the challenges life brings and then you’ll have more time and space in your life for your children.
+The idea of a favourite child won’t feel so guilty.

 Circumstances beyond your control.